Wilfred/wilfred.github.com/_posts/2014-02-04-lisp-is-just-syntax.markdown

 Lisp implementations offer compilation, and all non-trivial lisp languages offer a variety of data types.

-Saying 'lisp language' is analagous to saying 'curly-brace language' or 'significant whitespace language' -- lisp is just a language family with common syntax.
+Saying 'lisp language' is analogous to saying 'curly-brace language' or 'significant whitespace language' -- lisp is just a language family with common syntax.
 Lisp means that all function definitions, function calls, variable definitions etc are written as nested lists.